United States Coast and Geodetic Survey: Flags and pennants

 The Coast and Geodetic Survey was authorized its own flag on January 16, 1899.
 The flag, which remained in use until the Survey merged with other agencies to form NOAA on October 3, 1970, was blue, with a central white circle and a red triangle within the circle.
 The triangle symbolized the discipline of triangulation used in surveying.

 Commissioned ships of the Coast and Geodetic Survey flew the flag of the United States as their ensign.
 After the Survey's flag was authorized, they also flew it at the highest point on the forwardmost mast, where it served as a distinctive mark of the Survey as a separate seagoing service from the U.S. Navy, with which the Survey shared a common ensign.

 Ships of the Coast and Geodetic Survey fleet also flew a "commission pennant" in a similar manner to U.S. Navy and United States Coast Guard ships.
 The fleet had three commission pennants, one for its largest ships and two for smaller vessels.
 The pennant for the largest ships was 15 ft long and had 13 red triangles on a white background at the hoist, with the remainder of the pennant blue, while the pennants for smaller ships were 9 and 4 ft long and had seven red triangles but otherwise are identical in design to the pennant for the largest ships.
 As in the Coast and Geodetic Survey flag, the red triangles symbolized triangulation.

 Under ESSA, the Coast and Geodetic Survey retained its distinct identity, and its ships continued to fly the Coast and Geodetic Survey flag as a distinctive mark, as well as the Coast and Geodetic Survey commission pennants, during the ESSA years.
 However, the ESSA flag, in use from 1965 to 1970, was adapted from the Coast and Geodetic Survey flag by adding a blue circle to the center of the Survey flag, with a stylized, diamond-shaped map of the world within the blue circle.
 The blue circle containing the map lay entirely within the red triangle.

 The NOAA flag also was adapted from the Coast and Geodetic Survey flag by adding the NOAA emblem – a circle divided into two parts by the white silhouette of a flying seagull, with the roughly triangular portion above the bird being dark blue and the portion below it a lighter blue – to the center of the old Survey flag.
 The NOAA emblem lies entirely within the red triangle.
-In the NOAA fleet, ships fly the NOAA flag as a distinctive mark as well as commission pennants identical to the those of ships of the Coast and Geodetic Survey fleet.
+In the NOAA fleet, ships fly the NOAA flag as a distinctive mark as well as commission pennants identical to those of ships of the Coast and Geodetic Survey fleet.